-If only the universe were a little more accommodating, and every time you added a new person to your family, a new room would magically be added to your abode.
+If only the universe were a little more accommodating, every time you added a new person to your family, a new room would magically be added to your abode.
 Alas, it is not so.
-But the good news is that, for a while at least, little people do not take up very much space.
+But the good news is that, for a while at least, tiny people do not take up very much space, so in the same way that you can morph part of a living room into a home office or a closet into a (grown-up) bedroom, you can carve out a spot for your little one.
 (Their stuff can take up a ton of space, but that’s a completely different story.)

 Stylist Laura Hollabaugh created a nursery for her daughter Isla in what was once a long, narrow walk-in closet.